 Our emergency response plan contributes to the prevention of the transmission of COVID-19 and reduces the social impact within the most vulnerable groups including girls, women and children with disabilities in Nepal.
 Our response will benefit 596,685 people including 156,420 girls who are the most vulnerable where we work.

 The response supports communities to adopt adequate COVID-19 prevention and control behaviors and enhances positive coping mechanisms within vulnerable communities.
 We ensure the engagement and leadership of youth and girls in our response.

 As an initial step to support the local government, we have provided medical equipment including personal protective equipment to health facilities for preventing the spread of COVID-19.
 Also, Plan International Nepal has distributed non-food items to communities so they can set up quarantine.

-Find out more about our response to the crisis in Nepal by downloading our weekly update below.
+Find out more about our response to the crisis in Nepal by downloading our fortnightly update below.